Glossary

 • Revocation of documents

-• Establish the use of the assets.
+• Establish the use of assets.
 This includes recording by whom and when the file was viewed, saved or modified.

-Some popular types of DRM strategies include: virtual private networks (VPN), software licenses and keys, proxy servers, user authentication, and IP authentication protocols.
+Some popular types of DRM strategies include: virtual private networks (VPN), software licenses and keys, proxy servers, user authentication and IP authentication protocols.

 Why is DRM important to DAM?